Skip to main content

 Ski shape

-Narrow-waisted skis of around 80-millimeters wide will not float over powder like a pair of big mountain or “all-mountain wide” skis, but they are nimble and well-suited to fast-twitch, agile styles or users in need of low-effort changes of direction.
+Narrow-waisted skis of around 80 millimeters wide will not float over powder like a pair of big mountain or “all-mountain wide” skis, but they are nimble and well-suited to fast-twitch, agile styles or users in need of low-effort changes of direction.
 These skis target beginners or on-piste chargers as they require smaller lateral shifts in your center of gravity to push the arced edge of the skis into the snow and initiate a turn.
 Narrow skis are suited to the denser snow conditions of the Eastern United States, or for front-side resort groomers in most places.

-Wide-waisted skis with widths of about 95 millimeters or larger have the surface area necessary to distribute your body weight and keep you afloat in the powdery, low-density snow often found in the backcountry or popular resorts in the Western United States.
-The increased flotation from wider skis rewards a skier with the ability to surf down a mountain under optimal conditions, but the increased distance you must shift your weight from side to side to knife into a turn demands greater physical exertion from the skier.
+Wide-waisted skis with widths of about 95 millimeters or larger have the surface area necessary to distribute your body weight and keep you afloat in the powdery, low-density snow often found in the backcountry or popular resorts in the Western U.S. The increased flotation from wider skis rewards a skier with the ability to surf down a mountain under optimal conditions, but the increased distance you must shift your weight from side to side to knife into a turn demands greater physical exertion from the skier.

-Manufacturers counteract the increased physical demand of handling wider skis by offering products that employ a rockered, upturned shape in the tip and tail that make a ski behave as if it were smaller when riding on harder snow conditions.
+Manufacturers counteract the increased physical demand of handling wider skis by offering products that employ a rockered, upturned shape in the tip and tail that makes a ski behave as if it were smaller when riding on harder snow conditions.
 The result is a minimized effective edge in contact with the snow that allows for wide skis to carve a tighter arc.
 A little bit of tip and tail rocker makes for versatile capabilities in a myriad of conditions where the skis might otherwise be too difficult to turn when not on powder.
 The more tip and tail rocker a ski has, the shorter the ski will ride compared to other skis of the same length.

 Cores and composite layers

 Ski manufacturers produce ski cores with different combinations of weight, torsional rigidity, and lengthwise flex to provide an assortment of skis for skiers with different styles and ability levels.
 Most skis designed for the mass market remain constructed with wood cores, as they were when people first took to the hills.
-Wood-dominant cores are available at a variety of price points, and offer a popular blend of pop in the turns and stability in the straights that pleases habitual skiers.
+Wood-dominant cores are available at a variety of price points and offer a popular blend of pop in the turns and stability in the straights that please habitual skiers.

-Skis designed for entry-level abilities or budget-minded users tend to be made with softer, gentler, more forgiving polyurethane foam cores with less-snappy rebounding characteristics that keep the riding smooth and controllable.
+Skis designed for entry-level abilities or budget-minded users tend to be made with softer, gentler, more forgiving polyurethane foam cores with less snappy rebounding characteristics that keep the riding smooth and controllable.
 These cheaper cores are often low-density when compared to metals and denser woods, and tend to load up with less energy when the camber is compressed by your body weight during a turn.
 Foam skis unload energy on turn exit with less kickback than stiffer skis.
 These characteristics translate well to a beginner or intermediate user developing their strength, form, and technique.
 Foam skis are made to be enjoyable at slow to moderate speeds down groomed runs, as their ease of flex also leads to a less responsive ride at higher speeds.

 To accommodate the experienced skier with an aggressive, fast-riding style, manufacturers produce stiffer skis by mixing in composite layers with exotically titled materials like Titanal, triaxial fiberglass, and carbon fiber to reinforce the wood core.
 The inclusion of stiff and light carbon fiber stringers. as well as layers of Titanal — an aluminum alloy that is counterintuitively sans titanium — produces a lively, low swing weight product that is stable but maneuverable, and more suited to high-speed carving.